stephendcofer/enyo-launcher/README.md

 Frontend for Doom engines

 Enyo-Doom is a GUI launcher for Doom engines.
 It is a relaunch of the gDoomsday project under a different name with more functionality.
-The source release is usable in any modern GNU/Linux distribution with Qt, and I have created a port that runs under Windows as well (see below for details).
+The source release is usable in any modern GNU/Linux distribution with Qt).
 The original release used GTK+, but was rewritten to use Qt for ease of maintenance and cross-platform compatibility.

 Requirements